kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

 	- run shortest job first, then next shortest, and so on
 	- non-preemptive scheduler

-Pre-emptive vs nonemptive scheduling
+- Pre-emptive vs nonemptive scheduling
 	- Preemptive scheduling
 	- When a process switches from running state to ready state or block/wait state to ready state.
 Resources are assigned to the process for a particular time and then removed.
 If the resources have remaining burst time, process is placed back into ready queue until it is given the chance to execute again
 	- A process can move from a running state to ready state if it needs to wait for a resource to become avaliable or due to priority issues when another process is assigned that has higher priority.
+	- Nonemptive scheduling
+		- Processes in their ready state are queued waiting to be ran and executed.
+Processes are ran one at a time and hae to wait on each other.
+Ignores arrival time pretty much.
+Example of this is fcfs
+-